netniV/stfc-mod/README.md

 ## Disclaimer

-This is intended to give people insight and possiblity to add new things for QoL improvements.
+This is intended to give people insight and possibility to add new things for QoL improvements.

 There is no guarantee or promise that using this for features outside of what is officially offered via this repository will not result actions against your account.